Littlehey Prison information

 07:30 – 17:15 Friday/Saturday/Sunday and bank holidays

-The Drug Strategy Co-ordinator and Chair of the Drug Strategy Committee is the Head of Healthcare Services, whose aim is to adopt a 'whole prison', proactive approach to the use of prescribed and illicit drugs within the establishment.
-There is a CARATs Team and a RAPt programme as well as an extensive VDT programme.
+The Drug Strategy Co-ordinator and Chair of the Drug Strategy Committee is the Head of Security, whose aim is to adopt a 'whole prison', proactive approach to the use of prescribed and illicit drugs within the establishment.
+There is a series of support mechanisms available to residents as well as an extensive VDT programme.